cat0108/SIMD/README.md

 # SIMD
 guass eliminattion SIMD
-bitmap.h is the head of Bitmap
+bitmap.h is the head of  class Bitmap